wp-plugins/adplugg/readme.txt

 * Zones - Break your site up into different zones such as the top bar or side bar.
 * Placements - Group your ads into placements to simplify management and tracking.
 * Easy Setup - Easily create and setup your ads.
+* Timed Rotate - (NEW) Set your ads to rotate after a set interval.

 == Installation ==